linuxdeepin/deepin-manual/manual-assets/professional/deepin-movie/en_US/index.md

 ### Delete Film from the Playlist

 1. Click ![movie](icon/episodes_normal.svg )on the Movie interface.
-2. Hover the mouse pointer over video file and right-click to delete it from the playlist.
+2. Hover the mouse pointer over video file and right-click to select **Delete from playlist**.

 > ![tips](icon/tips.svg)Tips: On the playlist interface, hover the mouse pointer over the video file and click![关闭图标](icon/close.svg) to delete it.